Your Savings at a Time of High Inflation

 Money Sep 9, 2021

-1. Put More Money in Savings Accounts with Higher Interest Rates
+Put More Money in Higher-Interest Savings Accounts

-One having their savings rewarded 2.5% is doing better than one getting only less than 1% from their bank when inflation for example is around 4% to 5%.
+One having their savings rewarded 2.5% is doing better than one getting only less than 1% from their bank when inflation, for example, is around 4% to 5%.
 It's mitigating inflation the easy way.

 Don't forget to subscribe!